jimmlucas/jimmlucas/README.md

 Currently residing in Barcelona, Spain 🌆

-🔬 I am a Bioinformatician and Data Scientist specialized in microbiology.
+🔬 I am a Bioinformatician and Data Scientist.
 My expertise focuses on microbial evolution, multi-drug resistance (MDR), and microbial community dynamics. 🧬

 💬 Ask me about microbiology, evolutionary biology, and community dynamics, or check out my latest microbiology project repositories on GitHub!